-Never lose your data: Here's how to back up your Apple Watch
+How to Back up an Apple Watch and Restore It

-No one likes to lose data, so in this guide we’re going to look at how to back up an Apple Watch.
-The best way to think about your Apple Watch is as an extension of your iPhone, not as a completely separate device.
-This means that when you pair your Apple Watch to your iPhone, all the contents of your watch will automatically go to your iPhone.
-When you back up your iPhone, all your Apple Watch data will be backed up as well.
-So, if you perform regular backups of your iPhone, then your Apple Watch data should already be backed up.
+No one likes to lose data, so in this guide, we’re going to show you how to back up your Apple Watch, whether it be an Apple Watch Series 5, Series 4, or an older model.
+The best way to think about your Apple Watch is as an extension of your iPhone, rather than a completely separate device.
+This means that when you pair your Apple Watch to your iPhone, all the content from your watch will automatically go to your iPhone.
+Therefore, when you back up your iPhone, all your Apple Watch data will be backed up as well.

-More: Apple’s waterproof Watch Series 2 also gets faster, brighter, and has GPS
+If you perform regular backups of your iPhone, then your Apple Watch data should already be backed up, but here’s how to make sure that it is.
+We’ll also show you how to restore it and explain what the backup does and doesn’t include.

 How to back up the Apple Watch

 The data on your Apple Watch will back up to your iPhone regularly, as long as the watch is in range.
-All this data is already part of your iPhone, so when the iPhone backs up to iCloud, or you back it up to iTunes, your Apple Watch data will also be backed up.
-The process of un-pairing the watch will also automatically create a backup.
-That way, when you pair the watch again, you can choose to set it up from a backup.
+The process of unpairing an Apple Watch will also automatically create a backup.
+That way, when you pair that watch again, or a new watch, you can choose to restore the latest backup.

 Steps to back up your Apple Watch

+- First, be sure to have your device connected to a Wi-Fi network.

-- On your iPhone, go to Settings > iCloud > Backup.
+- On your iPhone, go to Settings > [Your Name] > Backup.

-- Turn On iCloud Backup.
+- Tap iCloud Backup.

 What if I get a new Apple Watch?

-When you unpair the Apple Watch it will automatically backup to your iPhone.
+When you unpair the Apple Watch, it will automatically back up to your iPhone.
 When you get a new Apple Watch, follow these steps to restore from a backup:

 - Open the Watch app.